tomato42/dracut-dm-integrity/README.md

 Commonly used to protect against silent data corruption when used together with Linux MD-RAID devices

+## Installation

+1. Create the `/usr/lib/dracut/modules.d/90integrity` directory.
+2. Copy the files from `scripts` to `/usr/lib/dracut/modules.d/90integrity` directory.
-Place the attached scripts in /usr/lib/dracut/modules.d/90integrity directory edit integrity-mount.sh to use identifiers and names of partitions you have (use `blkid /dev/sdXY` on partitions with dm-integrity volumes to get partuuids), set the integrity algorithm you use (the -I option) and run `dracut -f` to put those files into initramfs, next reboot should cause them to be automatically started on boot.
+3. Edit the `integrity-mount.sh` file to use identifiers and names of partitions you have (use `blkid /dev/sdXY` on partitions with dm-integrity volumes to get partuuids) and set the integrity algorithm you use (the `-I` option).
+4. Run `dracut -f` to put those files into initramfs, next reboot should cause them to be automatically started on boot.

 Caution: I've noticed that in some VMs all virtual disks are the same, thus the partuuids are the same!
+Use of raw device names instead should be safe then (i.e. `/dev/sda1`).